QAston/md-wiki-public/software-eng/linux/arch_custom_packages.md

      * <https://wiki.archlinux.org/index.php/Patching_packages>
  * sudo pacman -S asp subversion
  * Add IgnoreGroup = modified to /etc/pacman.conf
- * Add Packages to ignore updates for here:
+ * Add Packages to ignore updates for to /etc/pacman.conf IgnorePkgs, or use --assume-installed flag for pacman
  * Modify `/etc/makepkg.conf`
     * set MAKEFLAGS="-j12"
     * change -march=x86_64 to march=native # note this will break executables if you upgrade hardware